aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/readme.md

 | `backend/*.py` | Backend functions use the StudioAPI Key flow which works after deployment |
 | `auth/backendAuthorizer.py` | Backend auth is fully functional via SSM Parameter Store |

 The player authorizer **fails closed**: any request it cannot validate is denied at the API Gateway layer with HTTP `403`.
 In identity mode that rejects missing, expired, or invalid tokens; in custom mode every request is denied until you implement your validation.
+Note that API Gateway caches each authorizer decision for 5 minutes (`results_cache_ttl`), keyed on the `Authorization` header, so a token accepted once is honored from cache for up to 5 minutes even after it expires or is revoked; lower the player authorizer's `results_cache_ttl` in `app.py` if you need tighter enforcement for short-lived tokens.

 > **Player-identity enforcement.** Beyond token validation, the player Lambdas check that a caller acts only as themselves: each request's `playerID` must match the authenticated `playerId`, or it is rejected with HTTP `403` and a `PLAYER_ID_MISMATCH` warning.
 By default a player may only submit their own scores (`/leaderboards/stats`) and read their own stats (`/leaderboards/player/stats`) and standing (`/leaderboards/player/standing`); the public score queries (`/leaderboards/scores`) are not restricted.
 In identity mode the authorizer always sets `playerId`, so this is always on; in custom mode it applies when your authorizer sets it.
 Two toggles adjust the defaults: `ALLOW_VIEWING_OTHER_PLAYERS_STANDING` in `getPlayerLBStanding.py` and `RESTRICT_PLAYER_QUERIES_TO_SELF` in `getLeaderboardScores.py`.
 The Studio-key batch path (`/leaderboards/stats/batch`) is exempt.
 Full matrix in `docs/api_reference.md`.